 I write, edit, and consult as a freelancer for authors, publishers, and business and nonprofit organizations.

 A graduate of Southwestern University with the degree Bachelor of Arts Magna Cum Laude, I owned and operated an interior landscape business for more than twenty years.

 Although I never expected to make a living as a writer, I had always dreamed of writing someday.
 Suffering a stroke made me realize that someday had arrived.
 Although it took a couple of years to recover enough to write, I started writing as soon as I could.

-I have written and published several short how-to ebooks.
+I have published fiction, nonfiction, and Christian devotionals.
+Links to my books and those of my clients are available on my website and in information for clients.
 My favorite book is Jack Stories: Favorite Memories of Jack Jordan Ammann Jr, stories Jack loved to tell about himself, anecdotes from many family members and friends, and my own memories of my late husband.

 I got started in editing in a roundabout way.
 I submitted my work to a publisher, then read some of the books the company published.
 I was disappointed in the poor editing of the books and contacted the publisher to express my concern about my own book being published the same way.
 The publisher explained they were a new company and didn’t have a good system in place for the first books they published.
 However, they intended to edit and publish those ebooks again.
 They had been looking for an editor, and my manuscript was the cleanest she had seen.
 Would I be interested in editing for them?
 I jumped at the opportunity and edited a dozen books for them.
 I discovered I loved editing as much as or more than writing.